 In HCPS, the MTSS Department provides our schools with a framework and process to ensure students have an opportunity to receive multi-tiered instruction/interventions within the general education environment with fidelity.
-The district's framework incorporates a problem-solving process for ensuring that quality instruction, social emotional learning, and school-wide positive behavior supports are delivered to ALL students.
+The district's framework incorporates a problem-solving process for ensuring that quality instruction, resiliency, character, & life skills education, and school-wide positive behavior supports are delivered to ALL students.
 In addition, a multi-tiered system of supports allows schools to effectively identify students' unique challenges and behavioral concerns and to intervene and provide support as soon as possible.

 Under the MTSS framework that all schools use, evidence-based or research-informed programs and/or strategies are designed to support their students' needs and promote a safe, supportive, and positive school environment where students are recognized and feel supported.
-The MTSS framework is aligned with the expectation that our school environments model and teach safety, respect, equity and responsibility for every member of the school community through the Collaborative for Academic, Social, Emotional, Learning (CASEL) competencies of self-awareness, self-management, responsible decision-making, relationship skills, and social awareness as a part of everyday core instruction.
+The MTSS framework is aligned with the expectation that our school environments model and teach safety, respect, equity and responsibility for every member of the school community through the Collaborative for Academic, resiliency, character, & life skills education, CASEL competencies of self-awareness, self-management, responsible decision-making, relationship skills, and social awareness as a part of everyday core instruction.